tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 ### Steps/Tasks for Goal 1 [Difficulty Rating: 8 (complex)]

+For the next two goals you may notice that in many of these steps we're helping you significantly, this is based on previous participant feedback which indicated that this sessions was complex and time consuming.
+We've made it easier so you can focus on learning the concepts.

 In the following steps we will refactor the code to use both public and private modules.

 Before we dive into the refactoring to add Terraform modules I would like to make it clear that up until this point we've just been coding with mostly resource blocks which are all clearly defined.
 The Terraform Registry explicitly outlines all the optional and required inputs along with what outputs are exposed too, giving you a clear structure to follow.
 As we start to use modules we will recognise we have more freedom of choice and less structure and/or definition especially when you write your own private modules.
 Public modules will still have clearly defined inputs and outputs.
 With private modules you can choose what resources are in your modules (can be as much or as little as you want) and you can choose what inputs and outputs you expose.
 When starting out creating your modules this can be a little daunting as there isn't much guidance.